cirosantilli/networking-cheat/iptables.md

 Only for `-t nat`.

+#### Redirect outgoing requests to a localhost server

+This is often used when you have to proxy requests to a different server.
+With this method, applications are unable to know that they are not talking to the desired server, and you don't have to configure anything.
+Great for man in the middle attacks, e.g. through mitmproxy :)

-Redirect all requests with given destination port `8000` to port `80`:
+Redirect all requests with port `80` (HTTPS) to a localhost server listening on port `8000`: TODO get working

+    sudo sysctl -w net.ipv4.ip_forward=1
-    sudo iptables -t nat -A PREROUTING -p tcp --dport 8000 -j REDIRECT --to-port 80
+    sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8000 echo 'a' | nc -l localhost 8000

-TODO not doing anything
+Then:

+    echo 'b' | nc example.com 80

+`PREROUTING` never worked for me.
+The only thing I could get working was:

+Does not work for localhost: you need `OUTPUT` for that.
+TODO why? <http://serverfault.com/questions/211536/iptables-port-redirect-not-working-for-localhost>

 ## s